mgishey/liri-node-app/README.md

     `node liri.js concert-this "band or artist"`

     Output: A list of all the dates and locations for a particular band/artist is generated.
-The lists vary in size for each each band/artist.
+The lists vary in size for each band/artist.

     ![concert-this](/images/concert-this.png)